-Monthly Staff Meetings and separate team meetings provide a forum for sharing information internally and the Staff Consultative Committee has input into Office policies and procedures that affect staff, by considering issues and making recommendations.
-The committee is made up of management and staff representatives from all teams in the Office.
+Bi-monthly Staff Meetings and separate team meetings provide a forum for sharing information internally and the Staff Consultative Committee has input into Office policies and procedures that affect staff.
+The Committee is made up of management and staff representatives from all teams in the Office.